jgm/pandoc/test/command/biblatex-britannica.md

 ---
 nocite: "[@*]"
 references:
-- annote: "This is a collection entry for an encyclopedia.
+- annote: This is a collection entry for an encyclopedia.
 Note the useeditor option in the options field as well as the sorttitle field.
 We want this entry to be cited and alphabetized by title even though there is an editor.
 In addition to that, we want the title to be alphabetized under 'E' rather than 'T'.
-Also note the label field which is provided for author-year citation styles"
+Also note the label field which is provided for author-year citation styles
   edition: 15
   editor:
   - family: Preece
     given: Warren E.
   id: britannica
   issued: 2003
-  language: "en-GB"
+  language: en-GB
   number-of-volumes: 32
   publisher: Encyclopædia Britannica
-  publisher-place: "Chicago, Ill."
+  publisher-place: Chicago, Ill.
   title: The new encyclopædia Britannica
   title-short: Encyclopædia Britannica
   type: book